I made the video above at the end of 2019 when impact of a global pandemic and economic meltdown was not a consideration.

 If you’re not sure where to start when it comes to goal setting, the Best Year Yet process will help you consider what needs to change for you to feel happier and more satisfied with your life.

-It will ensure that, despite COVID-19, you can continue to build a meaningful and satisfying life that aligns with what matters to you.
+It will ensure that, despite the ever changing COVID world we live in, we can continue to build a meaningful and satisfying life that aligns with what matters to us.

 Many years ago I discovered an important process that has allowed me and my clients to grow and improve performance every year continually.

 Best Year Yet is about reflecting on this past year’s wins, reviewing lessons learned then setting goals and resolutions for 2022.

 Although many people set goals and plans for themselves, most don't take the time to celebrate their wins.

 When you have your head down working diligently on building your career, family and life, it’s very easy to overlook celebrating your wins – especially the small less obvious ones.

 You just keep pushing yourself, forcing yourself to keep driving on using more and more energy and of course, another year just grinds on by.

 This can actually cause a lot of unnecessary negative emotions and negative mindsets.